Prakasam district: Demographics

-As of the 2011 census of India, the undivided district had a population of 3,397,448 with a density of 193 persons per sq.km.
-The total population constitute 17,14,764 males and 16,82,684 females –a ratio of 981 females per 1000 males.
-The total urban population is 664,582 (19.56%).
-There are 19,04,435 literates with a literacy rate of 63.08%.

-After bifurcation, the district had a population of 22,88,026, of which 444,865 (19.44%) lived in urban areas.
-Prakasam district had a sex ratio of 971 females per 1000 males.
-Scheduled Castes and Scheduled Tribes make up 537,159 (23.48%) and 88,209 (3.86%) of the population respectively.
+Based on 2011 census numbers updated for restructure in 2025, the district had a population of 1,719,257, of which 292,135 (16.99%) lived in urban areas.
+The sex ratio is 984 females per 1000 males.
+Scheduled Castes and Scheduled Tribes make up 439,224 (25.55%) and 74,949 (4.36%) respectively.

-At the time of the 2011 census, 93.88% of the population spoke Telugu and 5.05% Urdu as their first language in the undivided district.
+94.46% of the population spoke Telugu and 4.38% Urdu as their first language in the undivided district.
+Hinduism is the majority religion, while Christianity is a significant (mostly underreported) minority of around 15-20% and there is a small Muslim population.

 Economy

-The Gross District Domestic Product (GDDP) of the undivided district is ₹35962 crore and it contributes 6.9% to the Gross State Domestic Product (GSDP).
-For the FY 2013–14, the per capita income at current prices was ₹85765.
+The Gross district domestic product (GDDP) of the undivided district for the FY 2013-14 was ₹35962 crore and it contributed 6.9% to the Gross state domestic product (GSDP).
+The per capita income at current prices was ₹85765.
 The primary, secondary and tertiary sectors of the district contribute ₹12875 crore, ₹7897 crore and ₹15190 crore, respectively.
-The major products contributing to the GVA of the district from agriculture and allied services are, tobacco, paddy, chillies, batavia, milk, meat and fisheries.
-The GVA to the industrial and service sector is contributed from construction, minor minerals, unorganised trade and ownership of dwellings.
+The major products that contributed to the GVA of the district from agriculture and allied services were, tobacco, paddy, chillies, batavia, milk, meat and fisheries.
+The GVA from the industrial and service sector was contributed from construction, minor minerals, unorganised trade and ownership of dwellings.